CHIMPY REVIEWS

 summary

-a spaceship suddenly reappears after missing for years, a team of researchers board it to try and discover where it was.
+a spaceship reappears after missing for years, a team of researchers board it to try and discover where it's been all this time.

 review